The financial side of canine heartworm treatment cost 2016, testing, and prevention;

-Testing typically involves Antigen tests to detect the presence of adult female heartworms, and/or antibody heartworm testing that determines if your pet has been exposed to heartworms overall.
+Testing for a dog typically involves Antigen tests to detect the presence of adult female heartworms, and/or antibody heartworm testing that determines if your pet has been exposed to heartworms overall.
 Of these heartworm tests, the antigen test is most commonly performed, and is quite accurate in dogs.
+This site happens to be the only one in the world that offers a "single" heartworm home test kit for consumers to utilize without having to buy test kits in bulk or "mail" out a sample to a lab and then have to wait for results.

-Treatment cost for testing generally run about $70.00 (or $1200 over the average life span of a dog).
+Treatment cost 2016 for testing generally runs about $70.00 per testing visit (or $1200 over the average life span of a dog).
 This figure does not include additional "wellness checks", etc. that can begin to stack up on cost rather quickly.
 It is important to to note that although rare, heartworm tests performed by themselves can be inaccurate.
 Inaccuracy can result

 - if adult worms are all males (most vet kits test only for the antigen found in the reproductive organs of the adult female worms-nearly 5% of all heartworm cases have male-only worms),